ivoitovych/tt-metal/tt-train/BERT_TASK_HEADS_SUMMARY.md

 While individual operations pass tests, the **end-to-end model fails to meet accuracy requirements**:
 - Expected: PCC > 0.999 for reference implementations
 - Actual: PCC = 0.932-0.998 depending on configuration
-- Root cause: Numerical precision errors compound through layers
+- **Root cause IDENTIFIED**: Word embedding lookup (`ops::embedding_op`) introduces error immediately (PCC=0.975456)
+  - Token type embeddings work perfectly (PCC=0.999999), proving the operation itself is correct
+  - Issue is specific to word embedding table access pattern with batch_size > 1
+  - See BERT_BATCH_PROCESSING_INVESTIGATION_REPORT.md for detailed analysis

-**This IS a blocker for production use.** The implementation cannot be used as a reference until accuracy meets standards (PCC > 0.999 consistently).
+**This IS a blocker for production use.** The implementation cannot be used as a reference until the word embedding lookup bug is fixed and accuracy meets standards (PCC > 0.999 consistently).

 ---